RAihan0000/Breast-Cancer-Detection/README.md

 # Breast-Cancer-Detection
-Classification of whether the tumour is benign oe malignant
+Classification of whether the tumour is benign or malignant